 It’s a simple truth: The faster virus definitions are received, the better the protection is for the computer.
 Norton 2009 has added a new technology, called Norton Pulse Updates, which downloads new virus definitions almost as soon as they are created, without sacrificing reliability or performance.

+Are you Naked?
 Exploits from the latest Microsoft Vulnerability seen in the wild

 This past weekend I was joined by an international group of journalists and bloggers for a Zero-Gravity flight to “blast off” the launch of the Norton 2009 security products.
 This 18-person “band of brothers” boarded the G-Force One in Las Vegas, prepared to float, flip and fly the way orbiting astronauts do.
 One word describes the experience - awesome.
 But most people want to know, what in the world does a Zero-G flight have to do with security software?